 There are many names for customer data that have been aggregated at the individual level: unified customer record, single customer view, customer 360-degree profile.
 Consumer brands urgently need this view for creating personalized marketing and customer experiences.
-But are all customer profiles the same?
+But are all customer profiles created equal?
 No.

-In this blog post we explore the unique characteristics of the Ultimate Customer 360 View, so you can take full advantage of all your customer data.
+In this blog post we explore the unique characteristics of the ultimate Customer 360 view.

-Customer views sound simple, but there are a variety of factors brands should consider.
-The Ultimate Customer 360 View:
+Customer views are not as simple as they sound, and there are a number of factors brands should consider.
+The ideal Customer 360 view:

-To get a view like this, brands must focus on the following three dimensions: completeness of the data, precision of data unification (identity resolution), and timeliness of your ability to use the data.
+To get a view like this, brands must focus on three areas: completeness of the data, precision of identity resolution, and timeliness of the ability to use the data.

 Completeness of Data

-Here is a check-list of all the types of data the MUST be included in your Ultimate Customer 360 View:
+Here is a check-list of all the types of data that can be included in a comprehensive Customer 360 View:

 Precision of Connections